BenMinch/NuPhylo/README.md

 Some warnings
 1. You cannot use -cat with the -e flag.
 2. By default, it will only include sequences in the concatenated alignment where all marker genes are present within a genome.
+3. If you are looking to do this, you should only have one copy of each marker per genome.
+To do this, you should not use the -a flag in NCLDV Markersearch.

 # Copyright
 NuPhylo Copyright (C) 2023 Benjamin Minch